Immoral Behaviour In The Workplace

 One of these people may consider that divorce is unacceptable since the couple vowed to stay together for life.
 The other may consider it wrong for a couple to stay together if they make each other miserable.

 This is fascinating territory for a moral philosopher, but in the workplace, we need to recognise that, whilst there are various standards of morality, the employer’s concern is to maintain a harmonious and law-abiding workforce.
-The employer may, of course, set some moral standards, for example by including in the rule book bans on the consumption of alcohol, use of bad language, presents from suppliers and extravagant expenses, but these really are aimed at maintenance of an efficient workforce.
-The employer, therefore, may have to explain to its employees that its interest is concerned with people’s behaviour as it affects work, and in no other way.
+The employer may, of course, set some moral standards, for example, by including in the rule book bans on the consumption of alcohol, use of bad language, presents from suppliers and extravagant expenses, but these really are aimed at maintaining an efficient workforce.
+The employer, therefore, may have to explain to its employees that its interest is concerned with people’s behaviour as it affects work and in no other way.

-A common problem that employers are asked to deal with is affairs between members of staff that the complainer, and indeed many colleagues, feel are improper
+A common problem that employers are asked to deal with is affairs between members of staff that the complainant, and indeed many colleagues, feel are improper

-However if working arrangements are affected, then the employer should act.
+However, if working arrangements are affected, then the employer should act.
 This might be the case if, for example, a senior executive has an affair with a member of staff over whom he or she has some control.
-Even though the executive may have the good sense to ensure that the partner in the affair is treated no better than other staff in similar positions, nevertheless suspicions are likely to develop to the contrary.
-This may well be unfair to the partners, but it is a reasonable human suspicion, therefore the employer needs to act.
-Similarly the employer would need to act if one of the parties were vulnerable, for example was young or had learning difficulty.
-The employer should talk to both partners, collectively or separately as appropriate, and explain the problem.
+Even though the executive may have the good sense to ensure that the partner in the affair is treated no better than other staff in similar positions, nevertheless, suspicions are likely to develop to the contrary.
+This may well be unfair to the partners, but it is a reasonable human suspicion; therefore, the employer needs to act.
+Similarly, the employer would need to act if one of the parties was vulnerable, for example, if they were young or had learning difficulties.
+The employer should talk to both partners, collectively or separately, as appropriate, and explain the problem.

-The employer should not demand an end to the affair, but rather require the couple to either end the relationship or be separated within the organisation.
-If the couple continue the relationship, the employer would be entitled to move one of them into another suitable position, the choice of employee being whichever is the easier to redeploy.
+The employer should not demand an end to the affair but rather require the couple to either end the relationship or be separated within the organisation.
+If the couple continues the relationship, the employer would be entitled to move one of them into another suitable position, with the choice of employee being whichever is easier to redeploy.
 And if either the employee refuses to accept alternative work or nothing suitable can be found, the employer would be entitled to dismiss.

-Wherever possible the employer should counsel the people concerned before considering either redeploying or disciplining them.
-Pressure from other employees to take punitive action should be resisted strongly, though consideration should be given to any major discomfort likely to be felt by individuals because, for example, their social relationship with third parties is affected.
-Morality is a dynamic concept and the employer needs to recognise that there are likely to be quite differing standards within the workforce.
+Wherever possible, the employer should counsel the people concerned before considering either redeploying or disciplining them.
+Pressure from other employees to take punitive action should be strongly resisted, though consideration should be given to any major discomfort likely to be felt by individuals because, for example, their social relationship with third parties is affected.
+Morality is a dynamic concept, and the employer needs to recognise that there are likely to be quite differing standards within the workforce.
 Generally, however, managers need to act solely in order to maintain an efficient and harmonious workforce and not to support any particular code of moral behaviour.

 Avatar of DLS Solicitors